How to Optimize Tire Pressures for OEM and Aftermarket Wheels and Tires

 You Need to Know the Correct Pressure for Your Car-Tire-Wheel Combination

-Automobile manufacturers typically specify tire pressures on the driver’s doorpost or on the glove compartment lid.
+Automobile manufacturers typically specify tire pressures on the driver’s doorpost or the glove compartment lid.
 Sometimes it’s in the owner’s manual, too.
 But if the car could have been ordered with various wheel and tire packages, your manual may not have the figure you want.

-This will also be the case if owner has changed to aftermarket wheels and tires, usually of a non-OEM size, or if an owner has fitted different-sized tires, usually wider, low-profile tires.
+This will also be the case if an owner has changed to aftermarket wheels and tires, usually of a non-OEM size, or if an owner has fitted different-sized tires, usually wider, low-profile tires.